Torxed/dictabase/README.md

 If it isn't obvious, overriding `dict` is a pretty stupid idea.
 You should also consider something like [MongoDB](https://github.com/mongodb/mongo) which is pretty stable and reliable.
 It also returns dict-ish types of results.

+## What is this?

+It's a network-based dictionary.<br>
+A way to access a dictionary as if it's a dictionary, but all new data is fetched over the network.

+The only reason behind this is to demonstrate in a extremely simplfied and minimal way how to access memory resources aacross a network.

 ## Final note